Skip to main content

 HTTP StatusErrorCauseResolution

-401Missing/invalid enrollment keyKey is incorrect, revoked, or missingVerify the enrollment key in your script
+401Missing/invalid API keyKey is incorrect, revoked, or missingVerify the organization API key (Detect) or enrollment key (auto-provisioning) in your script

 500Server errorInternal server issueContact Runlayer support